Down-and-out Europe gets screen time at Venice fest

 Alberto Barbera, the festival's artistic director, said that in selecting this year's films he and others making the choices "were impressed that a lot of things we saw...were dark".

-"Filmmakers decided to face the fact that we are living a sort of a crisis of all the values of our civilisation," Barbera told Reuters in an interview.
+"Filmmakers decided to face the fact that we are living a sort of a crisis of all the values of our civilization," Barbera told Reuters in an interview.

 "It's not only a matter of financial crisis, of the economies getting bad and so on.
 It's the fact that we lost a system of values that kept our societies alive so far and now we don't have any more."